Every Deevid AI feature, with a real prompt you can try.

 Example prompt

 Input: 'a coffee shop at sunrise'.
-Enhanced: 'A cozy coffee shop interior at sunrise, warm golden light streaming through large windows, steam rising from a single cup on a wooden table, shallow depth of field, slow dolly-in, 35mm lens, soft ambient sound, 10 seconds.'
+Enhanced: 'A cozy coffee shop interior at sunrise, warm golden light streaming through large windows, steam rising from a single cup on a wooden table, shallow depth of field, slow dolly-in, 35mm lens, soft ambient sound.'

 Nine features, one tool.

 Most creators end up using three or four of these regularly — which is why our Pro recommendation holds.
-Start the 3-day trial and find your core three.
+Claim 20 free credits and find your core three.